emmercm/igir/docs/cli.md

 <script src="https://asciinema.org/a/xE6kMquCPFYtpvhsiQfS0eS7c.js" id="asciicast-xE6kMquCPFYtpvhsiQfS0eS7c" async="true"></script>

-See the [internal operations](advanced/internals.md#order-of-operations) page for more information on every processing that Igir might do.
+See the [internal operations](advanced/internals.md#order-of-operations) page for more information on all the processing that Igir might do.

 ## Progress bar icons